aws-samples/cloudfront-secure-media/README.md

 ```

-*Note:* Amplify Video also offers the option to protect the content with signed URL, you can find more information on how to use signed url using amplify video at Getting Started with VOD (https://github.com/awslabs/amplify-video/wiki/Getting-Started-with-VOD).
+*Note:* Amplify Video also offers the option to protect the content with a signed URL, you can find more information on how to use signed url using amplify video at Getting Started with VOD (https://github.com/awslabs/amplify-video/wiki/Getting-Started-with-VOD).

 *Test Transcoding*